Tell the tardigrade messages: Share your actions for the planet

 Sometimes called a moss piglet, or a water bear, these microscopic creatures live in mosses.
 They are one of the most resilient on the planet, they can even be found in space.
 We are asking you to tell the tardigrade about the tiny actions that you’re taking to make a difference.
 The audio will be incorporated into the carpet, sharing encouragement and ideas as we face the climate and ecological emergency.

-We’ve created these special ‘Tardigrade telephones’ to record messages at Art and Energy events, but you can also leave a voicemail on the tardigrade’s voicemail, send it a Whatsapp voice message, or record a Speakpipe message - more info below.
+We’ve created special ‘Tardigrade telephones’ to record messages at Art and Energy events, and you can also record a SpeakPipe message - more info below.

 Art and Energy's Tardigrade Telephone : an old rotary telephone with a handmade textile tardigrade on top.
 Photo by Jim Wileman